pzelnip/www.codependentcodr.com/Readme.md

 Instead of `s3cmd` (which is what the generated `Makefile` uses), I changed to use the [AWS CLI](https://aws.amazon.com/cli/) because A) it's better, and B) I already had it installed.

+### Git SHA in Footer

+I hacked together some stuff in `pelicanconf.py` to get the git SHA & throw it into a variable.
+This is then displayed in the page footer, which I find useful for sanity checking what revision is running.

+### Github Corners Configurable Colour

+Flex (the theme I use) has support for [Github Corners](https://github.com/tholman/github-corners), but the colour isn't configurable.
+I modified the theme to use a config value `GITHUB_CORNER_BG_COLOR` which sets the background colour of the github corners icon (in my config I set it to the same value as the BG colour of buttons from the theme).

 ## Hosting

 As mentioned, I have the site set up in AWS.
 All the generated content goes into a [S3](https://aws.amazon.com/s3/) bucket,